nathanLloydw/pet-hamper/wp-content/plugins/cookie-law-info/readme.txt

 === CookieYes | GDPR Cookie Consent & Compliance Notice (CCPA Ready) ===
 Contributors: webtoffee, cookieyesdev
 Donate link: https://www.cookieyes.com/
-Tags: GDPR, CPRA, cookie notice, DSGVO, RGPD, LGPD, PIPEDA, POPIA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
+Tags: GDPR, CCPA, CPRA, cookie notice, DSGVO, RGPD, LGPD, CNIL, PIPEDA, POPIA, VCDPA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
 Requires at least: 5.0.0
 Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 3.0.9
+Stable tag: 3.1.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily set up cookie notice, cookie policy and get GDPR cookie compliance.
-Supports GDPR (DSGVO, RGPD), LGPD, CCPA/CPRA, CNIL, and POPIA.
+Supports GDPR (DSGVO, RGPD), LGPD, CNIL, POPIA, CCPA/CPRA and other U.S. state privacy laws.

 == Description ==

 The CookieYes GDPR Cookie Consent plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant by adding a cookie banner to your site.
-Additionally, this GDPR WordPress plugin also supports cookie compliance with the LGPD of Brazil, CNIL of France, and the California Consumer Privacy Act (CCPA/CPRA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
+Additionally, this GDPR WordPress plugin also supports cookie compliance with the LGPD of Brazil, CNIL of France, and the California Consumer Privacy Act (CCPA/CPRA), which is a US State law in California.
+Additionally, it ensures compliance with other prominent state privacy laws in the United States, including VCDPA (Virginia), CPA (Colorado), CTDPA (Connecticut), and UCPA (Utah).

 The plugin is one of the best WordPress GDPR cookie compliance plugins as it comes with a host of features some of which are listed below.